lordfpx/AB/README.md

 This repository is quite useless by itself.
 </p>
 <p align="center">
 It's a small collection of methods used by AB components.
-It's pretty small: about **600 bytes** (uglified and GZipped).
+It's pretty small: about <strong>600 bytes</strong> (uglified and GZipped).
 Have look at my small, dependencie free and vanilla JavaScript components:
 </p>

 - [AB-mediaQuery](https://github.com/lordfpx/AB-mediaQuery)